Helios113/deep_nano/content/authors/Paul/_index.md

 ---

-Dr Paul Lapham currently is an Data Analyst at Reboot.
+Dr Paul Lapham currently is an Senior Data Insights Manager at [Reboot](https://www.rebootonline.com/).
 Before joining Reboot, he completed a PhD in Computational Electrical and Electronic Engineering at the University of Glasgow.

 Dr. Paul Lapham's [PhD thesis can be found here](https://theses.gla.ac.uk/83647/).